What is the corn earworm?

 What do corn earworms look like?

-What are the life cycle and biology of corn earworms?
+Life cycle and biology of corn earworms

 What are the symptoms of corn earworm damage?

-How do you scout for corn earworms?
+How do you scout for corn earworm?

-Biological Control: Generalist predators, such as lady beetles, lacewing larvae, minute pirate bugs, and damsel bugs, are effective at controlling corn earworm eggs and small larvae in the Midwest.
+Generalist predators, such as lady beetles, lacewing larvae, minute pirate bugs, and damsel bugs, are effective at controlling corn earworm eggs and small larvae in the Midwest.
 Trichogramma wasps also parasitize corn earworms.

-While releases of biological controls are not currently impactful, it is important to conserve existing populations of these beneficial insects in your field.
+While releases of biological controls are not currently impactful, it is important to conserve existing populations of these beneficial insects in the field.
 Consider reducing your use of broad-spectrum insecticides and only treat fields when necessary.

 Application timing is critical.
 Larvae are protected from insecticides once they have entered the ear tip.